 What will happen next?

-We are monitoring the situation and will update this website as IBOR transition develops.
-If changes to products or documentation are needed, we will communicate with you.
+We are monitoring the situation, actively participating in market forums, and will update this website as IBOR transition develops.
+If changes to products or documents are needed, we will communicate with you.

 You can also consider whether you require guidance from your professional advisors on the possible implications of any changes, including from a financial, legal, accountancy or tax perspective.